-- Scouters must earn at least 6 credit hours from the courses offered in the University of Scouting.
+- Scouter must have earned the Associates degree in Scouting and - Scouters must earn at least 6 credit hours from the courses offered in the University of Scouting.
 These may be any combination of courses from the College of Cub Scouting, the College of Boy Scouting, the College of Varsity Scouting (no longer offered), the College of Venturing (now the College of Youth Leadership and the College of Order of the Arrow), or the College of Outdoor Ethics. - Scouters must be registered in their position.